 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at BCIT?
 Check out BCIT's Transfer Equivalency Database to find out.

 Graduates may work in the field of residential and commercial design with interior or architectural design firms.
-Students who would like to become a Registered Interior Designer are required to complete their studies culminating in the Bachelor of Interior Design program.
+Students who would like to become a Registered Interior Designer are required to complete their studies culminating in a Bachelor of Interior Design program.

 Please ensure you have reviewed the detailed information on this site, using the navigation to the right, before submitting the form below.

 As well, if you meet any of the following criteria, please follow the links for more information, instead of sending the form: